-The UK Continents & Oceans (Loc) Know our continent, locate on a map.
+Indonesia, Manaus, River Niger Geographical T & P biodiversity, biome, canopy, deforestation, emergent layer, forest floor, understory Locational equatorial, Northern Hemisphere, Southern Hemisphere, Tropic of Cancer, Tropic of Capricorn The UK Locational Knowledge Continents & Oceans (Loc) Know our continent, locate on a map.
 Local Area (PI) Knowledge of human and physical features on a map - rivers, villages, cities United Kingdom (Loc) The countries of the United Kingdom, their capital cities, and other places of interest.
 That London is the capital of the UK.
 Know that we are surrounded by the Atlantic Ocean, English Channel, the North Sea and Irish Sea.
-(The Congo River; What to consider when choosing where to live Tourism To know what deforestation is.To know the difference between the UK and GB.
-To name and identify famous landmarks.To name and locate the major cities, regions, counties, mountains and mountain ranges, rivers and national parks.To name and locate the physical features.To know key facts about the River Severn and is a source of renewable energy.To know and locate specific coastline areas and know why they are To describe a key place using compass points in comparison with another.
+Mountains (map of UK) European Region (human and physical features) Rio and South East Brazil (human and physical features; features of the River Amazon) North America (human and physical features) South America and the Amazon (The River Amazon; threats/changing the landscape; farming; industry; tourism) Rainforests (The Congo River; threats/changing the landscape) Climate zones (the River Nile) Earthquakes and Volcanoes (Edinburgh Castle) Europe (Coast lines of Greece) What to consider when choosing where to live Tourism To know the difference between the UK and GB.
+To name and identify famous landmarks.
+To name and locate the major cities, regions, counties, mountains and mountain ranges, rivers and national parks.
+To name and locate the physical features.
+To know key facts about the River Severn and is a source of renewable energy.
+To know and locate specific coastline areas and know why they are special.
+To know the different types of industry in the UK including tourism.
+To know the different types of energy sources found in the UK.
+Place names Great Britain, Greater London, London Array, North Sea, Edinburgh - Scotland, Belfast - Northern Ireland, Cardiff - Wales, London - England, Glasgow, Manchester, Birmingham, Derry, To describe a key place using compass points in comparison with another.
 To use political and topographical maps.
 To explain why the cities have been built where they are.
 To use data to learn about the UK.
 To use compass points to plan a journey.
 Use an atlas and map to find out about UK counties.
-To explain how humans have changed the landscape of the United French - Bleu 5/6 Countries and capitals of UK and landmarks History - Stonehenge and Skara Brae Golden thread: trade Golden thread: trade Golden thread: settlements Golden thread: caretaker Music: Holst's Jupiter Mendelssohn's Scottish Symphony Mahler's 5 th Symphony That London is the capital of the UK.
-Know that we are surrounded by the Atlantic Ocean, English Channel, the threats/changing the landscape; farming; industry; tourism) Rainforests the River Severn and is a source of renewable energy.
-To know and locate Use an atlas and map to find out about UK counties.
 To explain how humans have changed the landscape of the United Kingdom.
-To explain how land is used in the UK and how this impacts on the Music: Holst's Jupiter Mendelssohn's Scottish
+To explain how land is used in the UK and how this impacts on the economy.
+To be able to evaluate the advantages and disadvantages of wind energy.
+French - Bleu 5/6 Countries and capitals of UK and landmarks History - Stonehenge and Skara Brae Golden thread: trade Golden thread: settlements Golden thread: caretaker Music: Holst's Jupiter Mendelssohn's Scottish Symphony Mahler's 5th Symphony